BMW 5 Series (E34)

-The BMW E34 is the third generation of the BMW 5 Series, which was produced from November 2, 1987, until 1996.
-Initially launched as a sedan in January 1988, the E34 also saw a "Touring" station wagon (estate) body style added in September 1992, a first for the 5 Series.
+The BMW E34 is the third generation of the BMW 5 Series, which was produced from 2 November 1987, until 1996.
+Initially launched as a saloon in January 1988, the E34 also saw a "Touring" station wagon (estate) body style added in September 1992, a first for the 5 Series.
 BMW replaced the E34 with the E39 5 Series in December 1995, although E34 Touring models remained in production until June 1996.

 The E34 generation marked the first time all-wheel drive was incorporated into the 5 Series with the 525iX, and the first V8 engine to be used in a 5 Series.
-The E34 also saw the introduction of stability control (ASC), traction control (ASC+T) a 6-speed manual transmission and adjustable damping (EDC) to the 5 Series range.
+The E34 also saw the introduction of stability control (ASC), traction control (ASC+T), a 6-speed manual transmission and adjustable damping (EDC) to the 5 Series range.

 There was an unusually large range of engines fitted over its lifetime as nine different engine families were used.
 These consisted of straight-four, straight-six and V8 engines.

-The E34 M5 is powered by the S38 straight-six engine and was produced in sedan and wagon body styles.
+The E34 M5 is powered by the S38 straight-six engine and was produced in saloon and wagon body styles.

 Development and launch

 Development ran from July 1981 to early 1987, with the initial design proposal penned by Ercole Spada in 1982.
 Under the guidance of chief designer Claus Luthe, BMW based much of the design on the E32 7 Series.
 Following Spada's departure from BMW and styling approval in 1983, J Mays finalized the design for production in mid-1985.
-Special attention was paid to aerodynamics, with the E34 basic sedan having a drag coefficient of 0.30.
+Special attention was paid to aerodynamics, with the E34 basic saloon having a drag coefficient of 0.30.

 Series production began in November 1987.
-In December 1987, the E34 sedan was unveiled to global press.
+In December 1987, the E34 saloon was unveiled to global press.

 Body styles

-Sedan models have a length of 4720 mm, a width of 1750 mm and a height of 1412 mm.
+Saloon models have a length of 4720 mm, a width of 1750 mm and a height of 1412 mm.
 Wagon models have a length of 4720 mm and a height of 1420 mm.
 All models have a wheelbase of 2760 mm.